 - Philosophy of Nature (Prof. Elena Casetta)

-Regular classes take place from 24 February to 4 April 2020.
+Regular classes take place from late February to early April 2020.

 - Logic (Prof. Andrea Iacona).
 First part of “Logic & Rationality”.

 - Games, Preferences and Decisions (Prof. Jan Sprenger)

 Second semester, second block (II/2)

 Regular classes take place from late April to early June 2020.

 - Theories of Rationality (Prof. Vincenzo Crupi).
 Second part of “Logic & Rationality”

 - Bioethics (Prof. Maurizio Balistreri)